yanox2/electron-template/README.md

 ```

 #### `type`
-Specifies the message type.If `1` is specified, it will be treated as an error message.
+Specifies the message type.
+If `1` is specified, it will be treated as an error message.
 Other values will be treated as normal messages.

 #### `message`